-Physico-Chemical Processes, II, are undirected in a closed state, 184.
+PHYSICO-CHEMICAL PROCESSES, II, are undirected in a closed state, 184.

-PHYSICAL ASPECT, II, Classical physics; its view of matter, 95; in mechanics there is movement, but physics is always concerned with functions of energy, which implies cause and effect; acceleration is a physical concept; inertia is a kinematical concept, not a physical one, 99; "moving matter" is a physical concept; so are: fields of gravitation, protons, etc.; physical events have an objective sensory aspect, 100; theory of relativity; physical space is determined by matter; quantum theory, 101; electromagnetic fields, quanta, photons, electrons, neutrons, protons, eetc., become mainfest in real events that have an objective sensory aspect, 108; physico-chemical energy in biotic phenomena anticipates life; organic unity directs physical anticipatory potencies, 110; Nicolai Hartmann holds that matter is completely transformed by life; this is an error, 110, 111; in physical-chemical processes there is a closed state, and an opened condition; these processes are deepened in living organisms and animals; also in human beings; Pavlov's experiments with animals, 184.
+PHYSICAL ASPECT, II, Classical physics; its view of matter, 95; in mechanics there is movement, but physics is always concerned with functions of energy, which implies cause and effect; acceleration is a physical concept; inertia is a kinematical concept, not a physical one, 99; "moving matter" is a physical concept; so are: fields of gravitation, protons, etc.; physical events have an objective sensory aspect, 100; theory of relativity; physical space is determined by matter; quantum theory, 101; electromagnetic fields, quanta, photons, electrons, neutrons, protons, eetc., become mainfest in real events that have an objective sensory aspect, 108; physico-chemical energy in biotic phenomena anticipates life; organic unity directs physical anticipatory potencies, 110; NICOLAI HARTMANN holds that matter is completely transformed by life; this is an error, 110, 111; in physical-chemical processes there is a closed state, and an opened condition; these processes are deepened in living organisms and animals; also in human beings; PAVLOV's experiments with animals, 184.

--, III, ARISTOTLE was confronted with the question about the metaphysical primary substance and not merely the physical sensible Gegenstand, 13, 14; RUSSELL thinks that modern physics has destroyed the naïve conception of things; Galilei and Newton and the classical physics view of substance filling up space; time as the fourth dimension of world space, 19; energy has replaced matter; the curious facts of interval and quantum; Rus-
+-, III, Anistotle was confronted with the question about the metaphysical primary substance and not merely the physical sensible Gegenstand, 13, 14; RUSSELL thinks that modern physics has destroyed the naïve conception of things; GALLEI and NEWTON and the classical physics view of substance filling up space; time as the fourth dimension of world space, 19; energy has replaced matter; the curious facts of interval and quantum; RUS-

-SELL's "events"; his "rhythms"; physical and mental, 20; WHITEHEAD's events and and mental, 20, whiteheads events and permanent objects, 21; the constants of modern physics and Newton's "material units", 23; Russell's concept of structure; he identifies psychological time with physical, 24; his theory of light waves, 25; he identifies the physico-psychical world with the whole of empirical chical world with the whole of empirical reality, 26; the metaphysical "substance" since Descartes is the modal coherence between physical phenomena, 27; KANT on our naïve experience of the identity of a thing: the physical concept of quantitatively constant matter, the Gegenstand of natural scientific thought, 28; the doctrine of secondary qualities; B. BAVINK, 36; sensory colour and physics, 37; the physical system in a linden tree, 56; force, essence, energy, 70, 71; atoms, molecules; radio activity; the visibility of a body depends on light waves, 99; wave mechanics; corpuscles; Wellen pakete; classical mechanics; KANT on matter; substance; primary typical operational quanta are not "substantial"; the temporal unity of an individual whole is not modal in character; radio activity cannot be influenced by external functional fac-tors; chemical "elements"; electrons, protons, neutrons, deuterons, mesons, viewed physically have mass and charge, 100; an atom possesses a veritable individuality structure in the radical type of physically qualified totalities; the structure of molecules and that of crystals are more complicated; enkaptic structural wholes; the functional schema x, y, z, t; the metaphysical reconstructions of the exploded substance concept in neo-Thomism; in Eddington's "world-substance" in his psycho-monism after the manner of Heymans; mathematical forms are supposed to be "spiritual"; Planck's "Wirkungsquantum" -h- has no modal mathematical meaning, however, 101; structure of atoms, 105, 106,
+SELL's "events"; his "rhythms"; physical and mental, 20; WHITEHEAD's events and permanent objects, 21; the constants of modern physics and NEWTON's "material units", 23; RUSSELL's concept of struc-ture; he identifies psychological time with physical, 24; his theory of light waves, 25; he identifies the physico-psy-object world with the whole of compilied chical world with the whole of empirical reality, 26; the metaphysical "substance" since DESCARTES is the modal coherence between physical phenomena, 27; KANT on our naïve experience of the identity of a thing: the physical concept of quantitatively constant matter, the Gegenstand of natural scientific thought, 28; the doctrine of secondary qualities; B. BAVINK, 36; sensory colour and physics, 37; the physical system in a linden tree, 56; force, essence, energy, 70, 71; atoms, molecules; radio activity; the visibility of a body depends on light waves, 99; wave mechanics; corpuscles; Wellen pakete; classical mechanics; KANT on matter; substance; primary typical operational quanta are not "substantial"; the tempo-ral unity of an individual whole is not medial in character; radia cativity eccurat modal in character; radio activity cannot be influenced by external functional fac-tors; chemical "elements"; electrons, protons, neutrons, deuterons, mesons, viewed physically have mass and charge, 100; an atom possesses a veritable individuality structure in the radical type of physically qualified totalities; the structure of molecules and that of crystals are more complicated; enkaptic structural wholes; the functional schema x, y, z, t; the metaphysical reconstructions of the exploded substance concept in neo-Thomism; in EDDINGTON's "world-substance" in his psycho-monism after the manner of HEYMANS; mathematical forms are supposed to be "spiritual"; PLANCK'S "Wirkungsquantum" -h- has no modal mathematical meaning, however, 101; mathematical meaning, ho structure of atoms, 105, 106.

-PHYSICO-PSYCHICAL WORLD, II, in Immanence phil. we find the form-matter scheme; the disruption of the integral empirical reality into a noumenon and a phenomenon; the reduction of this reality to a merely physico-psychical world, 50.
+PHYSICO-PSYCIIICAL WORLD, II, in Immanence phil. we find the form-matter scheme; the disruption of the integral empirical reality into a noumenon and a phenomenon; the reduction of this reality to a merely physico-psychical world, 50.